chenggroup/ai2-kit/doc/manual/ase.md

 # Drop the first 10 frames and then sample 10 frames use random method, and save it as dpdata.System format
 ai2-kit tool ase read h2o.lammpstrj --specorder [H,O] - slice 10: - sample 10 --method random - to_dpdata - write dp-h2o --nomerge

+# Split the trajectory into multiple parts, for example, pick 10 frames randomly and save it to 10.xyz, and the rest to rest.xyz
+ai2-kit tool ase read all.xyz - shuffle - write 10.xyz --slice: 10 --chain - write rest.xyz --slice: 10:
 ```